 - Selecting the right talent for a job.

+Data Science professionals are required in most of the field across the world.
+There are millions of government sections and businesses are purely relying on Big Data to flourish and be the best suit for the customers.
+Be sure that the Data Science trend will never slow down at any point in time and this profession exists forever.
 Data science is a new and innovative field of study.
-It holds a great potential for businesses as well as other domains.
-Anyone pursuing data science as a career choice has tones of opportunity in the future.
+It holds great potential for businesses as well as other domains.
+Anyone pursuing data science as a career choice has tones of opportunities in the future.
 A successful data scientist is adept in R Programming, Hadoop, SAS, Spark, and similar software.